WalletConnect/walletconnect-specs/relay/message-policies.md

 ## Publish payload

 Publish payload constructs a data structure that is to send over the network.
-The policy for a message is defined in the policy object.
+The server-side policy for a message is defined in the policy object.

 ```jsonc
 {